Black clouds roiled overhead. Off to the east, jags of lightning crackled into the mountains, marring the sky with rocky geysers.

 There was no Atherton, there was no Holly, time was an illusion, there was only this merciless intelligence, bombarding her with fractal after fractal after fractal oh God make it stop she wasn’t everything she wasn’t nothing she still wanted to be—

 Kor’Thank’s belly shone with eldritch energy.
 Waves of light set him ablaze, causing his bones to glare through his skin.

-The clouds overhead erupted with bolts, printing glowing webs across the night.
+The clouds overhead erupted with bolts, printing glowing veins across the night.

 They weren’t just noises—they were concepts.

 A harsh rumble sounded from below.
-She looked down and saw a circle of light, one that was ringed with spinning rocks.
-The light bubbled up, then slowly began to split open.
+She looked down and saw an oval of light.
+It was ringed by a circle of spinning rocks.
+The light bubbled up, then slowly began to split in half.

-A muscled figure breached the dome, gripping the rocks with gnarled hands.
-His striated body seemed made from crags, and yet with each twitch and push, he moved with the liquid-smooth grace of a seasoned dancer.
+A muscled figure breached the dome, gripping the rocks with a pair of gnarled hands.
+His striated body was massive—it seemed made of craggy stone rather than flesh—yet with each twitch and push, he moved with the liquid-smooth grace of a seasoned dancer.

 He flexed one last time, and squirted out from the light-woven portal.
 As he tumbled upward his outline blurred, matching Holly’s.
-They spun in tandem, positioned directly opposite from each other.
+They spun in tandem; they were now positioned directly across from each other.

 [Hey!
 HEY!]
-As her mental yell spilled from her lips, it took the form of jumbled letters.
+Her mental yell spilled from her lips, taking the form of jumbled letters.

 [—know you?] he finished.